grillbaer/esp32-lora-water-level-meter/README.md

 # Water Level Meter

-Automated measurement of a fountain's water level with LoRa transmission, based on ESP32.
+Automated measurement of a well's water level with LoRa transmission, based on ESP32.

 ## Measurement Setup